tact-lang/tact/README.md

 Contributions are welcome!
 To help develop the compiler, see the [contributing guide](./dev-docs/CONTRIBUTING.md).

-In addition, we invite you to create new educational materials in any form, help foster the [community](#community), and write new Tact contracts.
+In addition, we invite you to create new educational materials in any form, help foster the [community](#community), and build new [Tact contracts and projects](#tact-in-production).
 The best creations will be featured in [awesome-tact](https://github.com/tact-lang/awesome-tact) and on social media.

 Good luck on your coding adventure with ⚡ Tact!